MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/what-are-messaging-extensions.md

 > [!NOTE]
 > * @mentioning message extensions in the compose box isn't supported.
-> * If external users are members of the group chat, message extension cards will not be displayed to them.
+> * If external users are members of the group chat, message extension isn't displayed to them.

 # [Desktop](#tab/desktop)